 ''It's been way too long - 12 years - since we brought home that trophy,'' goalkeeper Hope Solo said. ''Twelve years is a long time.''

-Ending that drought is the Americans' sole objective at the Women's World Cup, which begins Sunday and runs through July 17 in nine cities across Germany.
-One of the four top seeds, the U.S. opens group play Tuesday against North Korea in Dresden, then faces Colombia on July 2 in Sinsheim, and Sweden on July 6 in Wolfsburg.
+Ending that drought is the Americans' sole objective at the World Cup, which begins Sunday and runs through July 17 in nine cities across Germany.
+One of the four top seeds, the U.S. plays its first group match Tuesday against North Korea in Dresden, then faces Colombia on July 2 in Sinsheim and Sweden on July 6 in Wolfsburg.

 ''Everyone has the final game on our minds, and winning it,'' Wambach said. ''But we can't skip any steps to get there.''

 Despite coming up short at the last two World Cups, the Americans haven't exactly been in a slump.
 They've won the last two Olympic gold medals, and begin the World Cup as the No. 1 team in the world.
-They have the world's best goalkeeper in Solo, and one of the best goal-scorers in Wambach.
+They have the world's best goalkeeper in Solo, and one of the most prolific scorers in Wambach.

-Yet the Americans aren't the juggernaut they once were.
+Yet the Americans aren't the juggernaut they once were, either.

 Part of that is a credit to other countries, many of whom are seeing the results of the additional resources they poured into their programs over the last decade.
-But the U.S. has also been uncharacteristically inconsistent as of late, particularly over the last year.
+But the U.S. has also been uncharacteristically inconsistent of late, particularly during the last year.

 And now the Americans take a relatively inexperienced squad into the World Cup, where the stadiums will be loud and the pressure intense.
-Thirteen of the 21 players on the roster were part of the gold medal squad in Beijing, but only eight have played in a World Cup.
+Thirteen of the 21 players were part of the gold medal squad in Beijing, but only eight have played in a World Cup.

-''They just haven't shown that normal consistency of excellence that the U.S. is known for,'' said Tony DiCicco, the U.S. coach in 1999 who is now an analyst for ESPN, which will broadcast live all 32 matches from Germany. ''(The team) has had great games and then all of (a) sudden it has a game that seems sub-par.
+''They just haven't shown that normal consistency of excellence that the U.S. is known for,'' said Tony DiCicco, the U.S. coach in 1999 who is now an analyst for ESPN, which will broadcast all 32 matches from Germany live. ''(The team) has had great games and then all of sudden it has a game that seems sub-par.
 I'm not sure why that is.''

-Injuries have been a big factor in the Americans' fickleness.
-Solo missed qualifying after having shoulder surgery in September, and didn't return until March.
+Injuries have been a big factor in the U.S. fickleness.
+Solo missed qualifying after having shoulder surgery in September and didn't return until March.
 Wambach missed Four Nations with a heel injury.
 Heather Mitts, one of the team's best defenders, struggled with a hamstring early in the year.
-Lindsay Tarpley, a key player in the midfield, was ruled out of the World Cup just last month after tearing her right ACL with 15 minutes left in a tune-up game against Japan.
+Lindsay Tarpley, a key player in midfield, was ruled out of the World Cup just last month after tearing her right ACL with 15 minutes left in a warm-up game against Japan.

 Slow starts haven't helped.
-Morgan scored in the 83rd minute against China in October to salvage a 1-1 draw and preserve the Americans' six-year unbeaten streak at home.
-Her goal in stoppage time gave the U.S. a much-needed 1-0 win in the first playoff game against Italy.
-Lauren Cheney scored in stoppage time to lift the team to a 1-0 victory over Mexico in a June 5 send-off match.
+Morgan scored in the 83rd minute against China in October to salvage a 1-1 draw and preserve the Americans' six-year unbeaten streak at home, and her goal in stoppage time gave the U.S. a much-needed 1-0 win in the first playoff game against Italy.
+Lauren Cheney scored in stoppage time to give the team a 1-0 victory over Mexico in a June 5 send-off match.